nemikor-solutions/blue-owl-core/README.md

   - It reads commands from owlcms and sends Firmata instructions to the jury control devices.
 For example, resetting the various LEDs on the Jury box.
 - If owlcms is modified, the only thing that needs to change is the Blue-Owl software on the laptop.
   - There are modules in Blue-Owl for each type of device
 - Blue Owl is extremely configurable.
 The files in the `scripts` directory contain the layout for fully compliant commercial devices built with printed circuit boards.
 The `wokwi` directory contains fully compliant layouts that are suitable for "build-it yourself".
-You can also use these files to run a simulated Arduino on the [wokwi.com](https://wokwi.com) simulator, and even connect them to a running owlcms.
+You can also use these files to run a simulated Arduino on the [wokwi.com](https://wokwi.com) simulator, and even connect the simulation to a running owlcms.

 ## Supported Devices